jamesthekee/password-manager/README.md

 HOW IT WORKS
 All communication is currently encrypted and is sent in plaintext.
 When you login in to the service, the password is hashed with a salt so your password can't be recovered.
-Assuming u reuse, which you shouldn't
+Assuming you reuse, which you shouldn't

 Passwords are generated from a SHA256 hash of the service, login and your masterkey(login password).
 Only the service, login and the notes information are sent to the server thus only the client should be able to generate the passwords.